josherrickson/stata2/stata_markdown/05-regression.md

 Separation (of either type) often produces coefficients to be extreme with large standard errors.
 Stata will sometimes warn about this, but not always.
 If you notice these exceptional coefficients or if Stata does warn about separation, you'll need to investigate and consider excluding certain predictors.
-It may seem counterintuitive to exclude extremely highly predictive variables, but if a variable produces perfect separation, you don't need a model to inform you of that.
+It may seem counter-intuitive to exclude extremely highly predictive variables, but if a variable produces perfect separation, you don't need a model to inform you of that.

 You can examine separation by looking at a table.
 Imagine we wanted to restructure `rep78` as a binary variable, with low repairs (repair record below